State-of-the-Art Diagnostic Services

 This test is an alternate way to perform an echocardiogram of the heart.
 This procedure involves passing a special probe into your esophagus, while you are sedated, to view any structural abnormalities of the heart.
 3D images can be obtained to get a better view of the hearts anatomy.

 A Cardioversion is performed to convert your hearts rhythm back to a normal rhythm for patient’s who have Atrial Fibrillation or Atrial Flutter.
 You will be sedated during this procedure and an electrical current will be sent through pads to “shock” your heart in normal rhythm.
 This exam is sometimes preceeding with a TEE to ensure there are no blood clots in your heart prior to cardioverting.

-For answers to your questions about the diagnostic tests available in McHenry or Woodstock, visit the Heart Center FAQ page or call (815) 759-4050.
+For answers to your questions about the diagnostic tests available in McHenry or Huntley, visit the Heart Center FAQ page or call (815) 759-4050.